-Newport News is a city located in Virginia.
-With a 2020 population of 177,064, it is the 5th largest city in Virginia (after Virginia Beach, Chesapeake, Norfolk, and Richmond) and the 150th largest city in the United States.
-Newport News is currently declining at a rate of -0.44% annually and its population has decreased by -2.02% since the most recent census, which recorded a population of 180,719 in 2010.
-Newport News reached it's highest population of 181,576 in 2014.
-Spanning over 120 miles, Newport News has a population density of 2,566 people per square mile.
+Newport News is a city located in Newport News City Virginia.
+Newport News has a 2023 population of 181,958.
+Newport News is currently declining at a rate of -0.71% annually and its population has decreased by -2.13% since the most recent census, which recorded a population of 185,916 in 2020.

 Newport News is an independent city located in the southeastern region of the Virginia peninsula along the shore of the James River.
 Newport News is the 5th largest city in Virginia and part of the Virginia Beach-Norfolk-Newport News metropolitan area which as a combined population of 1.74 million.

 Between 2010 and 2015, Newport News was still growing but very slowly, adding just 1,500 residents over five years.
 Since then, Newport News and surrounding cities like Norfolk and Hampton have had more people leave than move in.
 This trend is expected to continue thanks to an aging population, decreasing birth rates, and a slowing economy in Virginia.